-The Vital Input has a dual color (green / red) LED that illuminates in various ways to indicate the state of the Vital Input.
+Each of the four Vital Inputs has a dual color (green / red) LED which illuminates in various ways to indicate the state of the Vital Input.
 When the LED is off, the Vital Input is deactivated (low voltage level).
 When the LED displays as solid green, the Vital Input is activated (high voltage level).
 When the LED displays as solid red, the Vital Input has failed its self-check.